 In August 2017, Navient filed a motion for the CFPB lawsuit to be dismissed.
 A federal judge denied the motion.

-The CFPB lawsuit has been followed up with suits from the following states:
+The CFPB lawsuit has been followed up with state attorney general lawsuits in:

 - Illinois (January 2017)